rayokuma/FFGL_Resolume_custom_plugin/README.md

 ## Quickstart

 Below are the first steps you need to create and test an FFGL plugin for Resolume.
 This assumes you have experience with git and C++ development.

-### Mac

-- Go to `<repo>/build/osx`, open `FFGLPlugins.xcodeproj`
-- Create a compilation target for your plugin:
-	- Select the Xcode project (top of the tree)
-	- Duplicate a target and rename it
-	- Remove the old plugin-specific files under Build Phases > Compile Sources (e.g. if you duplicated Gradients, remove `FFGLGradients.cpp`)
-	- Duplicating a target in Xcode creates and assigns a new `xx copy-Info.plist` file, but we don't want that.
-Go to Build Settings > Packaging > Info.plist and change the file name to `FFGLPlugin-Info.plist`.
-	- Find the reference to the newly created `xx copy-Info.plist` file in the Xcode Project Navigator (probably all the way down the panel) and remove it there.
-When asked, choose Move to Trash.
-- In Finder, duplicate a plugin folder and rename the files.
-Choose a corresponding plugin type, e.g. copy `AddSubtract` if you want to build an Effect plugin or `Gradients` if you want to build a Source plugin.
-- Drag the new folder into the Xcode project.
-You will be asked to which target you want to add them, add them to your new target.
-- Go to the target's Build Phases again and make sure there are no resources under the Copy Bundle Resources phase.
-- Replace the class names to match your new plugin name and rename the elements in the PluginInfo struct
-- Fix up the Build scheme:
-	- When duplicating a target, a Build Scheme was also created.
-Next to the play and stop buttons, click the schemes dropdown and select Manage Schemes.
-	- Rename the scheme that was auto-created (e.g. "Gradient copy")
-	- Select it in the scheme drop down.
-- Press play (Cmd+B) to compile.
-- Copy the resulting `.bundle` file from `<repo>/binaries/debug` to `~/Documents/Resolume/Extra Effects` and start Arena to test it.

 ### Windows